sanchit-gandhi/whisper-jax/README.md

 ### Timestamps

-The `FlaxWhisperPipeline` also supports timestamp prediction.
+The [`FlaxWhisperPipline`](https://github.com/sanchit-gandhi/whisper-jax/blob/main/whisper_jax/pipeline.py#L57) also supports timestamp prediction.
 Note that enabling timestamps will require a second JIT compilation of the forward call, this time including the timestamp outputs:

 ```python